My Rating - 4 out of 5 stars

 Australian author Markus Zusak wrote The Book Thief in 2005.
 This edition is published to celebrate the book's tenth anniversary, including the author's interview and some unknown facts about his writing process and take on the character's life.

-During World War II, the plot is set, where a little girl named Liesel Meminger reached Himmel Street, Molching, to live with his foster parents, Rosa and Hans Hubermann.
+During World War II, the plot is set, where a little girl named Liesel Meminger reaches Himmel Street, Molching, to live with his foster parents, Rosa and Hans Hubermann.
 The story is narrated by Death which makes it a unique read.
-At first, Liesel having trouble living with her new family, but soon she realized that this is her home and no one is coming to take her.
+At first, Liesel has trouble living with her new family, but soon she realises that this is her home and no one is coming to take her.

 Markus Zusak wrote a story that destroys the readers.
 I don't think anyone wanted to live in Nazi Germany, but the characters exist there and go through all up and down.
 Some characters are selfless, and some are confused and egotistical, but they all want to survive.
 Will they?
 Death will come after everyone, and you knew your beloved character would be going to die from the start.

-I never read a book based on world war, and The Book Thief was sitting on my shelf for a long time.
+I never read a book based on World War, and The Book Thief was sitting on my shelf for a long time.
 I felt a lot of different emotions while reading this book.
-The narration was splendid, and seldom I felt the whole story is playing in front of me.
+The narration was splendid, and seldom did I feel the whole story playing in front of me.
 When I read Max's tales and illustrations, I only think about how hard it was for the Jews during Hitler's regime.

 The language is lucid and heart-touching.
 I wanted to read more battle sections and aftermath destructions, but the story lacks it.
-The book is lengthy, but it could have been more satisfying if the author didn't introduce irrelevant characters and concentrated on Max more.
-Liesel was the main character, but I think what will happen if Max was the protagonist?
+The book is lengthy, but it could have been more satisfying if the author hadn't introduced irrelevant characters and concentrated on Max more.
+Liesel was the main character, but I think what would happen if Max was the protagonist?
 How will the story turn out?

 The story portrays the Nazis' brutalities and the life of the German people who left to grieve their loved ones.
-The lost innocence, grief, selfless love, violence, cruelty is some of the key themes of The Book Thief.
-Overall, I enjoy reading this book and recommend it because it held a special place in my heart.
+The lost innocence, grief, selfless love, violence, and cruelty are some of the key themes of The Book Thief.
+Overall, I enjoyed reading this book and recommend it because it holds a special place in my heart.

 No comments: